Logiqx/gps-details/docs/devices/coros/investigations/apex-4/README.md

 ### Summary

+Immediate issues:

+- The absence of Number of Satellites and HDOP are an issue when detecting erroneous speeds.
-The absence of Number of Satellites, Horizontal Dilution of Precision (HDOP), and Course Over Ground (COG) is an issue.
+- The absence of Course Over Ground (COG) makes the devices unsuitable for real-world competitions.

-Restricting speeds to multiples of 0.1 knots is also not acceptable.
-The FIT format represents speeds using 3 decimal places.
+- Restricting speeds to multiples of 0.1 knots is not acceptable, and FIT files support 3 decimal places.

 Establishing the reliability of the actual data is a much bigger activity, and not worthwhile until the above issues are resolved.